CVC-Lab/Dynamic-Octree/README.md

 - `main.py`: contains several test cases to showcase the working of the data structure in action
 - `objects.py`: a template class to show how any given object should be defined to work with the data structure.

+# Cython Implementation of the Octree
+Navigate to the `Octree/cython/` directory and run `python setup.py build_ext --inplace` to build the Octree file.
+This will build the associated `objects.pyx` and `octree.pyx` to be able to use later on.

 # Running Tests

 # Molecular